Separating your soft from your woody…

 1: Spruce up canned lentils / chickpeas etc

 Add roughly chopped fresh herbs, chopped spinach and lemon juice to a can of cooked lentils – texture is good here.
-Top with yogurt for a moreish side accompanying fish.
+Top with yoghurt for a moreish side accompanying fish.

 2: Channel your inner Ottolenghi: